Sudan Tribune: Plural news and views on Sudan

 - President Salva Kiir and opposition leader Riek Machar in Juba, October 20, 2019 (PPU)

-South Sudan Civil Society Forum, in a statement issued Saturday, urged the parties to agree on how they plan to resolve outstanding issues like the security arrangements and the status of numbers of states and boundaries.
+South Sudan Civil Society Forum also urged the parties to agree on how they plan to resolve outstanding issues like the security arrangements and develop a position on the numbers of states and boundaries.

 “The 100-day roadmap should provide details about how they plan to implement the essential tasks leading up to the formation of the new unity government,” partly reads the statement.